sebastian-montero/sebastian-montero.github.io/content/about.md

 -->
 ## Hi!
 My name is **Sebastian**.

 I'm an engineer curious about how technology can change our lives for the better.
-Originally from Costa Rica, I spent some time in Madrid before moving to London, where I currently live.
-When I'm not working, building or hacking, I enjoy staying active and diving into creative projects.
+Originally from Costa Rica, I spent some time in Madrid before moving to London in 2019, where I currently live.
+When I'm not working, building, or hacking, I enjoy diving into creative projects and staying active.

 I work as a senior machine learning engineer/data scientist building Beamery's [[1]](https://beamery.com/about-us/) deep learning capabilities and recommendation systems.
-During my tenure at Beamery, I have led the research and development of several greenfield projects:
+During my tenure at Beamery, I have led the research and development of several greenfield projects, including:

-- The first **talent recommendation system** [[2]](https://beamery.com/resources/sourcing/uncover-top-talent-fast-with-ai-talent-match) using a coupled GNN-LM architecture, powered by a proprietary knowledge graph (KG), with distributed ETL pipelines to index tens of millions of candidate documents in a vector search engine.
+- The first **talent recommendation system** [[2]](https://beamery.com/resources/sourcing/uncover-top-talent-fast-with-ai-talent-match) using a coupled GNN-LM architecture as it's core matching model, powered by our proprietary knowledge graph (KG).
+The system uses distributed ETL pipelines to index tens of millions of vectorized candidate documents and other data in a search engine.
-- A **multi-entity recommendation engine** that leverages GNNs for node embedding retrieval.
+- A **multi-entity recommendation engine** utilizing GNNs for entity matching and retrieval across various interconnected talent attributes.
 - A **skill inference model** utilizing a coupled RNN-to-MoE architecture to re-rank inferred skills from individuals' experiences.
 - A **candidate engagement model** that utilizes tree-based models for predictive analytics to improve candidate interaction strategies.
 - The first **end-to-end BI solution**, introducing improvements such as Airflow schedulers for ETL pipelines and Tableau for business reporting.